neoKode1/DirectorchairAi/README.md

 - **Trust the Agent**: Let the Smart Controls Agent optimize parameters
 - **Experiment**: Try different prompts and styles to discover new possibilities
 - **Save Favorites**: Use the content panel to save and organize your best work
+- **Use Intent Selection**: Choose the right intent for your desired outcome

 ## 🔧 Technical Features